 Website Privacy Statement

-The Dublin Regional Homeless Executive (DRHE) will not collect any personal information about you on this website without your permission.
+The DRHE will not collect any personal information about you on this website without your permission.
 Any personal information supplied will be treated as confidential.

 The DRHE does not routinely collect personal information about you, except for information you volunteer by e-mailing us, completing a feedback form or by requesting a service.
 We will use any personal information supplied only for the intended purpose and we will not pass your personal details on to any third parties.

 Technical details of your visit to this website are recorded only for business purposes.
 These details include IP addresses and web search terms.
 This information will only be used for statistical and administrative purposes.